csdms/bmi/docs/source/governance.md

 An Institutional Contributor is any individual Project Contributor who contributes to the project as part of their official duties as an Institutional Partner.
-Likewise, an Institutional Council Member is any Project Steering Council Member who contributes to the Project as part of their official duties as an Institutional Partner.
+Likewise, an Institutional Council Member is any BMI Council Member who contributes to the Project as part of their official duties as an Institutional Partner.